|

 There are three mistakes people make that prevents an apology from happening:

 - You don't think you did anything wrong.
-Chances are you didn't necessarily do anything wrong and yet you hurt your partner.
+Chances are you didn't necessarily do anything wrong but you still hurt your partner.

-- You explain why you did what you did that caused the hurt, thinking that if you have a good explanation it will relieve the pain.
+- You explain why you did what you did that caused the hurt, thinking that if you have a good explanation, they will understand and it will relieve the pain.
+Explanation before repair feels like defensiveness to the injured person.
+It may be appropriate to explain why you did it but only after solid repair.
+Explanations can be helpful when making an agreement to prevent the injury from happening again.

 You may feel shame that your partner is in distress and you don’t know how to take responsibility without being overcome with self-blame.
 Your focus turns to how you can never be good enough for your partner and then they find themselves having to take care of you rather than you repairing the hurt you caused.
 You must develop some shame resilience so you can relieve the pain of your partner.
 There is no shame in feeling shame but if you stay there you won't be able to repair.
 Explore where it comes from.